 I just finished law school which means that I’m currently unemployed.
 I also moved back to San Diego so I’m living at home with the parents.
 Since having a set of wheels is mandatory in southern California, I’m using the old family car, a two door 2002 Miata.
 I’ve also been trying to spend extra time with mom now that I’m back, so we’ve been going to a lot of Zumba and pilates classes together.
 I have a godson that I wanted to visit last weekend in Irvine, so I went with him and his mom to an early morning Stroller Strides fitness program.
 If all of that wasn’t enough for people to start questioning my lifestyle, I also went with her and a bunch of the Stroller Stride gals to a Thursday night showing of the magnum opus that is “Magic Mike.”

 As I said before, this was a Thursday night showing, out in the suburbs, two weeks after the movie had already been out.
 And that place was freaking PACKED!!!
-Among the hundred and fifty people in that theater, I was literally one of two individuals bringing a Y to a double X chromosome party.
+Among the hundred and fifty people in that theater, I was literally one of two individuals bringing a Y to a double X chromosome party, since strippers are really popular now a days, and you can find all sort of clubs and services for this, you can even go online to find our male strip club prices for any event you have plan.
 What I’m trying to say is that even if this was one of the worst movies of all time, it’s basically a money printing press.
 Remember how many times your moms/sisters/girlfriends went to see Titanic?
 And as much as it pains me to say this, it wasn’t one of the worst movies of all time!

 Surprisingly, there was quite a bit to like about this movie.
 We (the gals and I) were given strict instructions not to miss the opening number of the movie.
 And after being treated to a brief yet entertaining audio/visual appetizer by that dirty, sweaty sex god himself, Matthew McConaughey, the audience got a full blown ocular feast in the form of the 5 hardest bodies ever assembled onscreen since Voltron got cancelled.* And seriously, some of those dance numbers were absolutely fantastic.
 Channing Tatum is NOT a good actor, but sometimes I forget that he made the leap to movies because of the sweet dance moves he brought to the table in “Step Up.”
 And make no mistake, that guy has serious talent.
 Dance talent, not acting talent.